MatthiasGSM/strange-loop-2012/monday/whole-new-world.rst

 Crash layer

 [ I stopped taking notes.
-This was awesome, even if Gary is a liar ;) ]
+This was awesome, even if Gary the alligator is a liar ;) ]